 I love the slightly gathered puffy sleeves – no need to try to ease them in perfectly, they are intended to be a little gathered.
 They are loose and generous and allow full movement as well as a lovely drape.
 The neckline is simply turned twice and sewn in my example but Jenny also gives instructions on how to use bias tape around the neckline and then leave it exposed or turn it in.

 But the big question – do I like it.
 A resounding YES.
 I was worried a loose fit would make me look like my mother (heaven forbid) but in fact, I found it flattering, comfortable, cool, and modern.
 I think it looks great paired with some simple black shorts or pants, left loose or loosely tucked in.

 I also had to make no fitting adjustments due to the more casual style and found this quick and easy project a breath of fresh air!

 A very easy to sew pattern with a nice result.
 The shorts are also a self-drafted pattern, copied from a pair I already own, which I never got round to writing about.
-Although its always warm enough for shorts here, its perhaps a bit out of season now for the rest of the world.
+Although it is always warm enough for shorts here, it's perhaps a bit out of season now for the rest of the world.
 I might offer these as a pattern for next year – would anyone be interested in a shorts pattern?

 Fabric suggestions for the Julia Top: